Richard Siegal: Ballet of Difference

-Siegal founded Ballet of Difference in 2016 with dramaturge Tobias Staab and touring manager Claudia Bauer of Ecotopia Productions.
+Siegal founded the Ballet of Difference in 2016 with dramaturge Tobias Staab and touring manager Claudia Bauer of Ecotopia Productions.
 The company interrogates ballet and the position it holds as a cultural artifact in the 21st century and demonstrates its continued relevance as a contemporary art form.
 The company takes the question of difference as a departure point and explores this in collaboration with a diverse group of artists from different cultural and aesthetic backgrounds.

 After an evening dedicated to Siegal’s work commissioned by Bayerisches Staatsballett in 2015, entitled Portrait, which featured both members of the Bayerisches Staatsballett ensemble and guest dancers with whom Siegal previously collaborated, it became clear to Siegal that there was an attitude and aesthetic common to his existing repertoire which needed to be unpacked and further developed in a context of its own.

 The first evening produced by Ballet of Difference, entitled NOISE SIGNAL SILENCE, premiered at Muffathalle in Munich in 2016.
 The evening was interdisciplinary, featuring dance performances and electronic music from Raster Norton—a label headed by Carsten Nicolai, who would become one of Siegal’s foremost collaborators.
 In Spring 2017, the company premiered in DANCE München, after being granted funding from Landeshauptstadt München and Muffathalle München.
 The premiere was an evening entitled My Generation, featuring three of Siegal’s ballets, including the world premieres of BoD and Excerpts of a Future Work on the Subject of Chelsea Manning, and a re-staging of My Generation (re-named Pop HD), which would be subsequently toured throughout Europe.
 The company was initially composed of dancers with whom Siegal had previously worked in companies such as Cedar Lake Contemporary Ballet, Bayerisches Staatsballett, and CCN Ballet National de Marseille.

 In 2018, Ballet of Difference collaborated with Schauspiel Köln and Tanz Köln, beginning a relationship which would soon become integral to the company’s development and institutionalization.
 Ballet of Difference premiered an evening entitled On Body at the Schauspiel Köln, which featured BoD, the premiere of Made For Walking, and a re-staging of Siegel’s seminal work, Unitxt.
 In 2019, a documentary entitled Draw A Line, based on this program, from director Benedict Mirow premiered.
 The film chronicled the development of Ballet of Difference both in terms of creations and performances, as well as the conceptual elements underpinning Siegal’s vision.